ajmwagar/blog/content/post/systems_engineering.md

 Leave Store.
 ```

-Now please bare with the Psuedo code here...
+Now please bear with the Psuedo code here...

 This approach has three stages each with their own time complexity.